Welcome to today's edition of the Rush 24-7 podcast.

 There's rape all over college campus, we're told.

-And when rape is all over college campus, you the usual suspects start chiming in about how rotten American culture is, and the Republicans are to blame, and conservatives and their strict judgmental lifestyle is causing all this stuff.
+And when rape is all over college campus, the usual suspects start chiming in about how rotten American culture is, and the Republicans are to blame, and conservatives and their strict judgmental lifestyle is causing all this stuff.

-I know it wasn't rape rape, it was something else, but I don't believe it was rape rape.
+It was something else, but I don't believe it was rape rape.

 John Kerry.